flexidatalabs/flexidata-docs/docs/source/parsers/parsing_pdf_files.rst

    ocr_agent = get_ocr_agent()

-This will return an instance of the OCR engine specified by the `OCR_ENGINE` environment variable.
-If no `OCR_ENGINE` environment variable is set, it will return an instance of the default OCR engine (OCREngine.PADDLE).
+This will return an instance of the OCR engine specified by the :red:`OCR_ENGINE` environment variable.
+If no :red:`OCR_ENGINE` environment variable is set, it will return an instance of the default OCR engine (OCREngine.PADDLE).

-You can also specify the OCR engine directly when calling `get_ocr_agent()`.
+You can also specify the OCR engine directly when calling :red:`get_ocr_agent()`.
 For example, to get an instance of the GOOGLE_VISION OCR engine, you can do:

 .. code-block:: python